Liatomic/fairyfishnet/README.md

 ```
 git checkout -b new-branch # 'new-branch' can be replaced with whatever you want to name your branch.
 The name doesn't really matter.
 This creates a new branch.
-git remote add theyobots https://github.com/TheYoBots/fairyfishnet.git # This adds a remote.
+git remote add liatomic https://github.com/Liatomic/fairyfishnet.git # This adds a remote.
-git fetch theyobots master && git reset --hard theyobots/master # This pulls all the code from this repository.
+git fetch liatomic master && git reset --hard liatomic/master # This pulls all the code from this repository.
 git push --force origin new-branch
 ```